 The Duffers have also said that one of their challenges heading into Season 3 is figuring out which characters in this world to focus on and who else to introduce, but they have suggested that they probably won’t keep bringing in tons of new characters.
 Duffer told Vulture, “If anything, we want to streamline the show.
 We don’t want it to get too unwieldy.”

-4. Billy will have an expanded role in Season 3
+3. Billy is one of two characters who will have an expanded role in Season 3

-The Duffers revealed that in Season 3, they’re going to give some new characters a lot more to do than they got to do in Season 2, like Max’s brother, Billy.
+The Duffers revealed that in Season 3, they’re going to give some of the new characters a lot more to do, including Max’s brother, Billy.

 In an interview with Vulture, Matt Duffer explained that Billy was originally going to have a big role in Season 2 and was going to be involved in a whole supernatural subplot, but this was pushed into Season 3.